nktnet1/import-sync/README.md

 The dryrun serves as a sanity check before the final submission is made, and is located in the centralised [COMP1531 course account](https://taggi.cse.unsw.edu.au/FAQ/Uploading_to_course_accounts/) at the path `~cs1531/bin`.
 Students who are connected to the CSE lab environment (e.g. via [VLAB](https://taggi.cse.unsw.edu.au/FAQ/VLAB_-_The_technical_details/)) can run the dryrun script from their major project repository, e.g. at the path `~z5313514/comp1531/project-backend`.

 ### 5.2.
-Approach
+Discovery

+Initially, the [esm](https://github.com/standard-things/esm) library looked promising.
+However, when the global dryrun script was executed in a mock student's project directory, the following error occured:

+> Error [ERR_REQUIRE_ESM]: require() of ES Module /import/ravel/5/z5313515/project-backend/src/auth.js not supported.<br/>
+Instead change the require of auth.js in null to a dynamic import() which is available in all CommonJS modules

+This is due to the `package.json` containing `"type": "module"`, as iteration 1 of the student major project uses ESM for the seamless transition to future iterations.

-The following methods were attempted, but were unsatisfactory for our purposes:
+The following approaches were thus attempted, but were unsatisfactory for our purpose:

 1. [jewire](https://github.com/nktnet1/jewire)/[rewire](https://github.com/jhnns/rewire)/[require](https://nodejs.org/api/modules.html#requireid)
     - in iteration 1, the dryrun requires the import of ES6 modules, so [jewire](https://github.com/nktnet1/jewire) (which was used for the dryrun of iteration 0) was no longer satisfying our requirements